eaelguea/ATPS/Final Exam/P6PartitionToKSubsets.md

     Note: these subsets can't be empty.
   - Define solution (recursively)
     - For this problem, we can solve this using recursion and dynamic programming.
 We keep an array dp for sum of each partition and a boolean array ans to check whether an element is already taken into some partition or not.
-First we need
-    check some base cases, if k is equal 1, then we already have our answer: the complete array is only one subset with the
+First we need to check some base cases, if k is equal 1, then we already have our answer: the complete array is only one subset with the same sum.
-    same sum.
 If A < k, then it is not possible to divide the array into subsets with equal sums due to the division being more than A parts.
 If the sum of the array is not divisible by k, then it is not possible to divide the array into k subsets.
 We proceed only if k divides the sum.
 Our goal is to try and reduce and divide the array into k parts where the sum of each part should be sum/k.
 ## Step 2
   - For a proposed solution, I would create two recursive methods of type boolean, where we try to add an array element into some subset.
 If the sum of this subset reaches the required matching sum, we iterate for the next part recursively,